Food Film Menu

 IGCAT has identified the important role of audio-visual for promoting local food products, local food recipes and traditions related to regional gastronomy.

 The Food Film Menu aims to support interactive and innovative ways of giving visibility to regions and to their food heritage, by developing creative audio-visual content that can be shared.
 The project gives visibility to different actors which are part of the food chain from production to consumption.
 Focusing on locality, sustainability and authenticity, the project guarantees a cross-sectoral dialogue among the audio-visual and the creative sectors.

 The main objectives of this project are to:

 - Promote the Regions of Gastronomy and the transnational circulation of cultural and creative works that have food tradition as protagonist.

 - Strengthen innovation and creativity in the field of culture, by creating partnerships with small crafts producers, food experience service providers and chefs.

 - Engage the public in interesting ways to stimulate pride and awareness of the importance of cultural and food diversity and to create better awareness about the importance of food to sustain communities.

-- Develop opportunities for talented film directors to access an international platform, thus sharing their ideas, contents, creativity and work across Europe.
+- Develop opportunities for talented film directors to access an international platform, thus sharing their ideas, contents, creativity and work across the globe.

 The Food Film Menu is organised by IGCAT.